klauer/epics-sumo-mirror/doc/reference-sumo-scan.rst

     You can specify more than one of these by repeating this option or by joining values in a single string separated by spaces.
 This option value is stored in the CONFIGFILE.
-``-P PATCHEXPRESSION, --source-patch PATCHEXPRESSION``
+``-D EXPRESSION, --dir-patch EXPRESSION``
-    Specify a source PATCHEXPRESSION.
+    Specify a directory patchexpression.
 Such an expression consists of a tuple of 2 python strings.
 The first is the match expression, the second one is the replacement string.
+The regular expression is applied to every source path generated.
+You can specify more than one patchexpression.
+This option value is stored in the configuration file.
+``-U EXPRESSION, --url-patch EXPRESSION``
+    Specify a repository url patchexpression.
+Such an expression consists of a tuple of 2 python strings.
+The first is the match expression, the second one is the replacement string.
 The regular expression is applied to every source url generated.
-You can specify more than one PATCHEXPRESSION.
-This option value is stored in the CONFIGFILE.
+You can specify more than one patchexpression.
+This option value is stored in the configuration file.
 ``--hint HINT``
     Specify a HINT.
 A HINT has the form REGEXP,FLAG{,FLAG}.
 REGEXP is a regular expression that is matched with the module path.
 FLAG is a string